runtools/run/docs/content/reference/resources.md

 ##### @aliases

-The `@aliases` attribute allows to specify aliases for child resources (attibutes, methods, or any subresources).
-These aliases can improve the user's experience when using the command line.
+The `@aliases` attribute allows to specify aliases for child resources (attributes, methods, or any subresources).
+These aliases can improve the user's experience on the command line.
 Instead of using a child's key, the user may prefer to use an alias that is shorter or more meaningful given the context.

 For example, `resdir/registry-client` (the default `@registry`) uses aliases for the `currentUser` subresource: